cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

     return result
 ```

-The returned predictions are enhanced by Model Metrics details, i.e. `model_deployment_crn` and `uuid` that can later be used to retrieve and analyse the tracked data:
+The predictions and metrics defined via  `metrics.track_metrics(...)` are now logged to the Metrics Store along with metadata `model_deployment_crn` and `uuid` that can later be used to retrieve and analyse the tracked data:

 ```python
 ...